Contributing to pandoc

 There should be no errors when running hlint .

-continuous integration (CI) setup.
-It is recommended that
+this is checked by the continuous integration (CI) setup.
+It is

-relying on the CI is fine, too.
+installation, but relying on the CI is fine, too.

 A good way to ensure no new warnings are introduced is to use a Git pre-commit hook which runs hlint on all updated Haskell files before creating a commit: